 He was still wiping the chairs as people started to arrive, including one woman who got her backside soaked.
 Exasperatedly, he declared “ I have thirty chairs here, I’ve dried twenty-eight of them, and where do you sit?
 On a wet one!”
 Luckily she laughed and so did we all.

-After a bit of a wander around the top of the town we went back to the camping ground, had more coffee there, and retired to our plot, where we had a bite of lunch – mostly chicken from my enormous portion last night.
+After a bit of a wander around the top of the town we went back to the camping ground, had more coffee in the bar there, and retired to our plot, where we had a bite of lunch – mostly chicken from my enormous portion last night.
 Even then we did not finish it.

 The rest of the afternoon was spent sleeping and reading.